-As the sun sets into a sultry summer evening, keeping the party going with ambient lighting and good tunes has never been easier – it’s all connected.
-If your house has light bulbs under cover, it’s relatively simple to upgrade your bulbs.
-Sengled light bulbs are LED, providing excellent brightness and efficiency, and some models also feature a built-in speaker.
+As the sun sets into a sultry summer evening, keeping the party going with ambient lighting and good tunes has never been easier – it's all connected.
+If your house has light bulbs under cover, it's relatively simple to upgrade your bulbs.
+Sengled light bulbs are LED, providing excellent brightness and efficiency, and some models also feature a built-in speaker from their JBL range.
 Up to eight can work together to really spread that party audio.

 As lighting embraces the internet-connected world, Philips have extended their ‘Hue' range to include outdoor lighting.
 Their bollard lights are weather resistant, can produce more than 16 million colour variations and integrate with the smart home.
 Controlling them with your smart device is only the beginning – why not change them to your team colours or activate via a voice assistant?

 Keeping your garden secure can now be an easy D.I.Y. job.
-The wireless Swann security system, for example, uses a battery, connects using wi-fi and, as long as it is within range, your whole house and yard can be monitored from your smartphone, without much effort at all.
 Even the old padlock on the back gate (with an emergency key under a pot plant!) has had a smart-tech enhancement, with companies like Master Lock ditching the key and adding bluetooth and electronic combinations that allow you to either open the padlock through an app on your phone, or provide the electronic key to a friend when access is required.

 Smart lighting can also have a security function, switching on to flood an area with light when motion is detected, or operated remotely via an app to welcome you home.